How to Organize All (Yes, All!) of Your Books in Goodreads

 I’ve made these exclusive because I don’t want “Abandoned” books to be filed under my “Read” shelf since I haven’t actually read them all the way through!
 I also want to keep unreleased books and series books separate from my “Want to Read” list since I can’t read them right away (or out of order).

-The rest of my tags are genre and ownership based.
+- Genre: I tag my books by genre only after I’ve read them (and decided I want to keep them).
 All my fiction genres start with “fiction-” and all my non-fiction genres start with “non-fiction-“.
 I like being able to keep them in order!

-- Shows me what I have left to read in my own collection so I’m not tempted to buy or borrow more books!
+- Ownership: I want a record of all the books I own (Kindle or Paperback) and whether I’ve read them or not.
+This gives me an up-to-date inventory of all books owned and shows me what I have left to read in my own collection so I’m not tempted to buy or borrow more books!
 (Most of the time.)